eonu/karak/README.md

 A strong Indian tea widely consumed in the Middle East (specifically in the Gulf regions of U.A.E, Oman, Qatar and Bahrain).

 Many small cafeterias and restaurants run by South Asians tend to serve this tea in most areas of the U.A.E.
-But after asking around for recipes, most were unwilling to share their secrets.
+But after asking around for recipes in Dubai, most were unwilling to share their secrets.

 So here's my recipe (with influence from a few YouTube videos).